Frequently Asked Questions

 Who are you?

-I have found that for me – 6 or 7 am is the time for me to write at least one hour (two if I can swing it) every morning – and I mean every morning.
+Will writes from 6 or 7 am for at least one hour (two if he can swing it) every morning – and that means every morning.
 It is so easy to get out of a routine.
-Your writing has to be part of your everyday – just like brushing your teeth or eating breakfast.
+Writing has to be part of your everyday – just like brushing your teeth or eating breakfast.

-All my novels are available on Amazon.com for Kindle, Barnes and Noble.com for the Nook, iTunes for Apple iPads and iPhones, at Kobo.com for that device, and at smashwords.com for all other Ereaders in EPub, pdf, rtf and various other formats.
+All my novels are available on Amazon.com in print and for Kindle, at Barnes and Noble.com for the Nook, iTunes for Apple iPads and iPhones, at Kobo.com for that device, and at smashwords.com for all other Ereaders in EPub, pdf, rtf and various other formats.
+If you live in the Long Beach California area, Will's books are also available at Gatsby Books and at the Signal Hill Public Library.

 For years I have been going the traditional route of sending out queries, sample chapters and complete manuscripts to agents and editors, but in the months and years it takes to get responses (and rejections) my novels could be on the market.